Skip to content

 Writing in plain English

-Documents, pamphlets, brochures etc should be understandable at the first reading and not require ‘translation’.
+Documents, pamphlets, brochures and more should be understandable at the first reading and not require "translation".
 To make your documents reader-friendly:

-• know your audience (i.e. keep in mind the average reader’s level of English)
+• know your audience (keep in mind the average reader’s level of English)

 • keep sentences short (an average of 15-20 words)

-• use personal pronouns (eg ‘you’) to speak directly to readers.
+• use pronouns (such as ‘you’ or 'we') to speak directly to readers

 • use positives rather than negatives (‘Leave the equipment up’ rather than ‘Do not dismantle the equipment’)

-• avoid clichés, jargon (eg re-engineering for redesigning) or technical language and overuse of abbreviations and acronyms (if used, write them out in full the first time they are used in the document)
+• do not overuse abbreviations and acronyms (if used, write them out in full the first time they are used in the document)

-• use the active voice (people tend to respond because it is more direct and requires action)
+• use active voice (people tend to respond because it is more direct and requires action)

-• use a friendly, courteous and businesslike tone.
+• use a friendly, polite and businesslike tone

-• include only one idea or issue in a paragraph or in the same sentence.
+• include only one idea or issue in a paragraph or sentence

 Layout and design

-• techniques like bold and font size changes to draw attention to important points.
+• techniques like bold and different font sizes to draw attention to important points

 • replace blocks of text with headings, tables and more white space.